thradams/cake/ownership.md

 int main()
 {
    int * p = f();

-   int * _Opt p2 = p; //ok
+   //A non-nullable pointer can be assigned to a nullable pointer. int * _Opt p2 = p; //ok

-   int * p3 = nullptr; //warning
+   //The null pointer constant cannot be assigned to a non-nullable pointer. int * p3 = nullptr; //warning
 }
 ```